developerstephanieb/ml-file-sorter/README.md

 ├── model/
 │   └── classifier.pkl           # Trained classifier
-├── train.py                     # Script to train and save the model ├── sorter.py                    # Script to sort files using the model └── utils.py                     # (Optional) Helper functions
+├── train.py                     # Script to train and save the model └── sorter.py                    # Script to sort files using the model
 ```

 ## Usage